nagzz/Python-scripts/README.md

 # Python-scripts
 Practicing

-dictionary.py : convert a line to dictionary
+Dictionary.py : Convert a line to dictionary

+Timeseriesplot.py : Generates the plot for time-series data by filling with color between upper and lower quartile lines.
+This script works even with negative values.